Vodafone targets 'connected cars' with Italian deal

 Only about 10 percent of vehicles currently have built-in connectivity to the internet, but that number is expected to rise to more than 90 percent by 2020, according to British consulting firm Machina Research.

-Vodafone said on Monday it had agreed to buy Cobra Automotive Technologies COBRA.MI, which provides products aimed at improving car security, telecommunications and vehicle tracking for the automotive and insurance industries.
+Vodafone said on Monday it had agreed to buy Cobra Automotive Technologies, which provides products aimed at improving car security, telecommunications and vehicle tracking for the automotive and insurance industries.

 "The combination of Vodafone and Cobra will create a new global provider of connected car services," said Erik Brenneis, Director of M2M at Vodafone.